10 Ways to Optimize your Website Conversion Rate

 Tip: Indicating sale prices or discount offers over a long period without change can lead customers to lose trust in buying now.
 Ensure these elements are used in intervals to depict true value.

-Implementing alternate account creation or sign-ups makes a world of a difference.
+Implementing alternate account creation or sign-ups makes a world of a difference and a great conversion tool.

 Integrating the ability to sign in via Facebook or Google email saves users a significant amount of time to complete a purchase action, and helps them feel more secure in their dealings with you.